Am I allowed to link to other websites?

 Linking to external websites

-An external link takes the website visitor somewhere else, and it is important that you respect that you are doing this; consider if it is the best course of action for your website visitor and do it openly.
+An external link takes the website visitor somewhere else, and it is important that you respect that you are doing this.
+Consider if it is the best course of action for your website visitor (as you are potentially sending them away to another website and they won’t return to yours) and do it openly and explicitly, so the website visitor doesn’t end up somewhere unexpected.

 In 2014, it was ruled, by the European Court of Justice, that websites can link to “freely available content” without permission to the copyright holder.